cmath

 Examples:

-# Calculate the inverse hyperbolic sine of 1+2j
+This example calculates the inverse hyperbolic sine of a complex number 1+2j

 Branch cuts